 You want to go back to school, but it’s a big step.
 The time commitment seems like a lot to manage, and maybe you’re almost happy with your current job.
 Almost.
 Whether you’re aiming for a promotion or want a totally new career, you have goals, and you think a degree can help you reach them.

-You’re not alone in your desire to earn a degree.
-In 2012, there were 8 million students over 25 years old, according to the National Center for Education Statistics.
-They all made the decision to go back to school, and you can, too.
+If you’re thinking about going back to school, you’re not alone.
+In 2019, there were over 6.5 million postsecondary students over 25 years old, according to the National Center for Education Statistics.1 They all made the decision to get more education, and you can, too.
 You’ll have to put in the time for classes and studying, you might have to reduce your hours at work and you’ll definitely have a lot more to juggle, but you can do it.

-Yes, your reasons for not going back to school are very real, and very valid.
-But you shouldn’t let them hold you back.
-These professionals didn’t.
+Yes, your reasons for not going back to school are very real and very valid.
+But you shouldn’t let them hold you back—these professionals didn’t.